ImAshishMaan/Word-Cloud/README.md

 A little word cloud generator in Python.

 # How to Work
 Generate Word Cloud by a CSV text file.
-Write any intresting Words in the txt file.
+Write any intresting Words in the txt file.<br>
 You should have jupyter notebook to run this.

 # Example